mbbu/Plasmodium_falciparum/REPORT.md

 ````
 The snpEff annotation gives three files as output; vcf file[click here]() , txt file[click here]() and html [click here]().

+## Conclusion
+We successfully managed to do variant discovery and annotation of the variants.